pradeep3sep/interviewquestion/README System Design.md

 Prevention Techniques:
-- Input Validation and Sanitization: Always validate and sanitize user input before processing it, especially when dealing with user-generated content
+- Input Validation and Sanitization: Always validate and sanitize user input before processing it, especially when dealing with user-generated content.
+Vuelidate (for Vue), Formik (for React) and Regex
-- Replace innerHTML of DOM manipulation method with innerText or textContent of DOM manupulation.
+- Replace innerHTML of DOM manipulation method with innerText or textContent of DOM manupulation.(Avoided using v-html in Vue or dangerouslySetInnerHTML)
 - use library like REACT or Vue, which handle all the sanitization itself
 - you can use the pakage like DOMPurity
 - avoid using the eval
 - CSP headers

-### CSP headers
+### CSP headers - in FE added in ngnix configuration

 https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP